AustinKelsay/jscraft-4-kids/README.md

   - Full ghost preview support for furniture and pets
   - Context-aware building controls
 - **Interior Pets**: Cats and dogs that roam inside houses
+- **Save/Load System**: Save your world progress and reload it anytime
+  - Saves all placed objects, animals, and player state
+  - Persistent across browser sessions using localStorage

 ## 🎯 Fun Challenges to Try